 Rights and Duties of Members of the Yale Law School

-The Yale Law School is a community of men and women devoted to the study and improvement of law.
+The Yale Law School is a community of individuals devoted to the study and improvement of law.
 It is thus part of two rich traditions—those of the University and of the legal profession.
-As an institution, the Law School has a history of self-government whose sole purpose is to assure each student and each faculty member an equal opportunity to fulfill his or her potential as a student of law at the highest university standard of excellence.
+As an institution, the Law School has a history of self-government whose sole purpose is to assure each student and each faculty member an equal opportunity to fulfill one’s own potential as a student of law at the highest university standard of excellence.

 We recognize, and we reaffirm, that every member of the Law School has rights, and owes correlative duties, which flow from the nature of the School, and of that member’s relationship to it.

 Those rights include the rights of personal and intellectual freedom which are the essence of the idea of the university.
-The principles of academic freedom are a precious achievement, won and maintained with difficulty by a long line of devoted women and men.
+The principles of academic freedom are a precious achievement, won and maintained with difficulty by a long line of devoted individuals.
 We have no wish but to protect and strengthen them.

 The duties, which are the necessary predicate of these rights, include a scrupulous respect for the equal rights of others, and an obligation, owed to every other member of the community, and to the Law School itself, of fealty to its scholarly and educational purpose, and to its ideal.

 Unless these rights are protected, and these duties met, the Law School cannot hope to restore and deepen the climate of calm, of mutual respect, and of confident good faith which are necessary conditions of its life as a house of reason.

 In view of the processes which are changing the code of social morality of our society—changes in which the law has played and should continue to play a leading part—and of the stresses to which these processes of change have given rise in recent years, the Faculty has adopted a code to particularize these rights and duties, in the following terms:

 I. The Basic Rights of Members of the Law School